High-explosive anti-tank: History

-The Panzerfaust and Panzerschreck (tank fist and tank terror, respectively) gave the German infantryman the ability to destroy any tank on the battlefield from 50–150 meters with relative ease of use and training (unlike the British PIAT).
+The Panzerfaust and Panzerschreck (tank fist and tank terror, respectively) gave the German infantryman the ability to destroy any tank on the battlefield from 50 to 150 meters with relative ease of use and training (unlike the British PIAT).
 The Germans made use of large quantities of HEAT ammunition in converted 7.5 cm Pak 97/38 guns from 1942, also fabricating HEAT warheads for the Mistel weapon.
 These so-called Schwere Hohlladung (heavy shaped charge) warheads were intended for use against heavily armored battleships.
 Operational versions weighed nearly two tons and were perhaps the largest HEAT warheads ever deployed.
 A five-ton version code-named Beethoven was also developed.

 Meanwhile, the British No. 68 AT rifle grenade was proving to be too light to deal significant damage, resulting in it rarely being used in action.
 Due to these limits, a new infantry anti-tank weapon was needed, and this ultimately came in the form of the "projector, infantry, anti-tank" or PIAT.
 By 1942, the PIAT had been developed by Major Millis Jefferis.
 It was a combination of a HEAT warhead with a spigot mortar delivery system.
 While cumbersome, the weapon allowed British infantry to engage armor at range for the first time.
 The earlier magnetic hand-mines and grenades required them to approach dangerously near.
 During World War II the British referred to the Monroe effect as the "cavity effect on explosives".

-During the war, the French communicated Mohaupt's technology to the U.S. Ordnance Department, and he was invited to the US, where he worked as a consultant on the Bazooka project.
+During the war, the French communicated Mohaupt's technology to the U.S. Ordnance Department, and he was invited to the US, where he worked as a consultant on the bazooka project.

 The need for a large bore made HEAT rounds relatively ineffective in existing small-caliber anti-tank guns of the era.
 Germany worked around this with the Stielgranate 41, introducing a round that was placed over the end on the outside of otherwise obsolete 37 mm anti-tank guns to produce a medium-range low-velocity weapon.

 Adaptations to existing tank guns were somewhat more difficult, although all major forces had done so by the end of the war.
 Since velocity has little effect on the armor-piercing ability of the round, which is defined by explosive power, HEAT rounds were particularly useful in long-range combat where slower terminal velocity was not an issue.
 The Germans were again the ones to produce the most capable gun-fired HEAT rounds, using a driving band on bearings to allow it to fly unspun from their existing rifled tank guns.
 The HEAT round was particularly useful to them because it allowed the low-velocity large-bore guns used on their many assault guns to also become useful anti-tank weapons.